-The MVME230x is a VME processor module equipped with a PowerPCTM 603 or 604 microprocessor.
+The MVME2300 is a VME processor module equipped with an MPC 603 or MPC604R microprocessor.

-As shown in the Features section, the MVME230x offers many standard features desirable in a computer system-including Ethernet and debug ports, Boot ROM, Flash memory, DRAM, and interface for two PCI Mezzanine Cards (PMCs), contained in a one-slot VME package.
+The product offers many standard features desirable in a computer system-including Ethernet and debug ports, Boot ROM, flash memory, DRAM, and interface for two PCI Mezzanine Cards (PMCs), contained in a one-slot VME package.
 Its flexible mezzanine architecture allows relatively easy upgrades of the I/O.

-There are four standard buses on the MVME230x:
+There are four standard buses on the MVME2300: